FarahMint/Simple-Bonds/README.md

   - Make an investment into a bond, as a specified investor (see --issue)
   - Browse all the known investors
   - View an investor's portfolio of investments
-  - Cancel a pending investment (they cannot cancel investments that are committed or already cancelled) -Use simple bonds on their mobile device
+  - Cancel a pending investment
+  - Use simple bonds on their mobile device
   - Lookup an investor using text-based search

   ## Screen Shot